OVALProject/Language/docs/independent-definitions-schema.md

 The following is a description of the elements, types, and attributes that compose the tests found in Open Vulnerability and Assessment Language (OVAL) that are independent of a specific piece of software.
 Each test is described in detail and should provide the information necessary to understand what each element and attribute represents.
 This document is intended for developers and assumes some familiarity with XML.
 A high level description of the interaction between the different tests and their relationship to the Core Definition Schema is not outlined here.

-The OVAL Schema is maintained and developed by the public OVAL Community.
+The OVAL Schema is maintained by the OVAL Community.
 For more information, including how to get involved in the project and how to submit change requests, please visit the OVAL website at http://oval.cisecurity.org.

 ## Test Listing